rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 If you have any administrator accounts with no password it is a security risk.
 Some computers purchased used may have an account name something like "User" that you used at first boot.

+WARNING - DO NOT DELETE ANY ADMININSTRATOR ACCOUNT UNLESS YOU HAVE ANOTHER ACCOUNT TO LOG IN AS ADMINISTRATOR

 Completely shut down and restart your computer, make sure you can log in as user=Admin and it is a local administrator.

 Use the ControlPanel to navigate to: